supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L11_Configuring_Pipelines_as_Code_with_YAML.md

 ### Exercise 0: Configure the lab prerequisites

-In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb).
+In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the [eShopOnWeb](https://dev.azure.com/unhueteb/_git/eshopweb-az400).

 #### Task 1:  (skip if done) Create and configure the team project

-In this task, you will create an **eShopOnWeb_ReleaseGates** Azure DevOps project to be used by several labs.
+In this task, you will create an **eShopOnWeb_MultiStageYAML** Azure DevOps project to be used by several labs.

 1. On your lab computer, in a browser window open your Azure DevOps organization.
 Click on **New Project**.
-Give your project the name **eShopOnWeb_ReleaseGates** and leave the other fields with defaults.
+Give your project the name **eShopOnWeb_MultiStageYAML** and leave the other fields with defaults.
 Click on **Create**.

     ![Create Project](images/create-project.png)